syncfusion/blazor-docs/src/gantt/gantt-chart/resources.md

 ![Alt text](images/assignResource.png)

-## Add/Edit resource collection
+## Add / Edit Resource Collection

-By using cell edit option, we can add/remove the resource for particular task and also by using dialog edit support we can add/remove  resources.
+By using cell editing or dialog editing, we can add/remove the resource for particular task.

 ```csharp
 @using Syncfusion.Blazor.Gantt